They were saying this, testing Him, so that they might have grounds for accusing Him. But Jesus stooped down and with His finger wrote on the ground.

 She said, “No one, Lord.”
 And Jesus said, “I do not condemn you, either.
 Go.
 From now on sin no more.”]

 (a) I do not condemn you.
-Jesus gave the woman the gift of no condemnation.
+Jesus never condemns us.

 (b) Sin no more.
 Jesus told the woman to sin no more because sinning is destructive.
 The wages of sin is death (John 6:23).
 Her sin nearly got her killed, and only the Lord’s intervention saved her.
 But what would happen next time?
 “Don’t let there be a next time.”